Your Directors present their Report together with the Audited Financial Statements forthe year ended 31 March 2019.

 (vi) They have devised proper systems to ensure compliance with the provisions of allapplicable laws and these systems are adequate and operating effectively.

-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutory andsecretarial auditors and external consultant(s) and the reviews made by the Management andthe relevant Board Committees including the Audit Committee and Risk Management Committeethe Board is of the opinionthat the Company's internal financial controls were adequateand operationally effective during FY 2016-17.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutory andsecretarial auditors and external consultant(s) and the reviews made by the Management andthe relevant Board Committees including the Audit Committee the Board is of the opinionthat the Company's internal financial controls were adequate and operationally effectiveduring FY 2018-19.